 - 25.4.3.1 All development will be according to the following Design Guidelines registered on title at the time of subdivision.
-These guidelines will prescribe fire resistant design requirements for all buildings as defined in the Building Code that will be used for private or public purposes, including habitable dwellings and commercial buildings, as well as buildings constructed for recreational or community use. - 25.4.3.2 A detailed plan demonstrating conformity to the below guidelines shall be provided to the District as part of the Building Permit process.12: - .1 All exposed, combustible structural elements on the exterior of any building must be of a heavy timber construction as defined by the Building Code. - .2 Any exposed surfaces, including walls and decks, that are not of heavy timber construction or which are not of non-combustible materials must use fire resistant materials. - .3 All soffits must be of non-combustible materials. - .4 Window panes should be of thermal, tempered glass. - .5 All chimney outlets shall be 0.6 meters higher than any part of the roof that is within 3.0 meters. - .6 All wood-burning appliances shall require the installation of a spark arrestor. - .7 All exterior roofs must be constructed of fire resistant materials that meet a Class A, B, or C rating, excluding wood, wood shake and shingle products, as defined in the Building Code and FireSmart - .8 All screening for attic and basement vents for all buildings must be metal and of small enough openings to prevent sparks from passing into the building.
+These guidelines will prescribe fire resistant design requirements for all buildings as defined in the Building Code that will be used for private or public purposes, including habitable dwellings and commercial buildings, as well as buildings constructed for recreational or community use. - 25.4.3.2 A detailed plan shall be provided for approval by the District's Fire Chief as part of the Building Permit process.
+The building plan, in addition to the Design Guidelines, shall demonstrate conformity to the following guidelines: - .1 All exposed, combustible structural elements on the exterior of any building must be of a heavy timber construction as defined by the Building Code. - .2 Any exposed surfaces, including walls and decks, that are not of heavy timber construction or which are not of non-combustible materials must use fire resistant materials. - .3 All soffits must be of non-combustible materials. - .4 Window panes should be of thermal, tempered glass. - .5 All chimney outlets shall be 0.6 meters higher than any part of the roof that is within 3.0 meters. - .6 All wood-burning appliances shall require the installation of a spark arrestor. - .7 All exterior roofs must be constructed of fire resistant materials that meet a Class A, B, or C rating, excluding wood, wood shake and shingle products, as defined in the Building Code and FireSmart - .8 All screening for attic and basement vents for all buildings must be metal and of small enough openings to prevent sparks from passing into the building. - .9 Shutters, awnings and exterior walls must be made or constructed from fire resistant materials.

-- .9 Shutters, awnings and exterior walls must be made or constructed from fire resistant materials. - .10 All crawl spaces, the underside of porches and decks, and any sheds must be sealed. - .11 Balconies, patios and decks must be constructed from fire resistant or non-combustive materials.
+- .10 All crawl spaces, the underside of porches and decks, and any sheds must be sealed. - .11 Balconies, patios and decks must be constructed from fire resistant or non-combustive materials.